NoahStoryM/Linux-Install-Steps/README.md

-# Ubuntu-Install-Steps
+# Linux-Install-Steps
-Some initial configs about Ubuntu.
+Install steps and some initial configs about Ubuntu and Arch.